-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network under Outpatient diagnostic tests and therapeutic services and supplies in this chart.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network □Digital rectal exam □Prostate Specific Antigen (PSA) test You pay these amounts until you reach the out-of-pocket maximum.
+There is no coinsurance, copayment, or deductible for an annual PSA test.
+Diagnostic PSA exams are subject to cost-sharing as described under Outpatient diagnostic tests and therapeutic services and supplies in this chart.
+30% coinsurance for an annual PSA test.
+You pay these amounts until you reach the outof-pocket maximum.
+Diagnostic PSA exams are subject to cost sharing as described under Outpatient diagnostic tests and therapeutic services and supplies in this chart.
 Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision services" later in this section for more detail. \$0 copayment for each Medicare-covered prosthetic or orthotic device, including replacement or repairs of such devices, and related supplies. ^{††} \$0 copayment or 30% coinsurance for each Medicare-covered prosthetic or orthotic device, including replacement or repairs of such devices, and related supplies.
-You pay these amounts until you reach the out- of-pocket maximum.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision services" later in this section for more detail. \$0 copayment or 20% coinsurance for each Medicare-covered prosthetic or orthotic device, including replacement or repairs of such devices, and related supplies.†† You pay these amounts until you reach the out-of-pocket maximum.
+30% coinsurance for each Medicare-covered prosthetic or orthotic device, including replacement or repairs of such devices, and related supplies.
+You pay these amounts until you reach the out-of-pocket maximum.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services. \$0 copayment for each Medicare-covered pulmonary rehabilitative visit. ^{††} \$0 copayment or 30% coinsurance for each Medicare-covered pulmonary rehabilitative visit.
-You pay these amounts until you reach the out- of-pocket maximum.
+Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services. \$0 copayment or 20% coinsurance for each Medicare-covered pulmonary rehabilitative visit.†† You pay these amounts until you reach the out-of-pocket maximum.
+30% coinsurance for each Medicare-covered pulmonary rehabilitative visit.
+You pay these amounts until you reach the out-of-pocket maximum.
 Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening per year for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
 If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit. \$0 copayment or 30% coinsurance for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
-You pay these amounts until you reach the out- of-pocket maximum.
-Screening for lung cancer with low dose computed tomography (LDCT) There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared \$0 copayment or 30% coinsurance for the Medicare-covered counseling and shared
+There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+30% coinsurance for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+You pay these amounts until you reach the out-of-pocket maximum.
+Screening for lung cancer with low dose computed tomography (LDCT) There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared 30% coinsurance for the Medicare-covered counseling and shared decision making visit or for the LDCT.